A Challenge to Education Leaders and Innovators!

 The world’s greatest innovations didn’t happen because somebody began a meeting with “Who has an idea for improving this situation?” or “How are we going to increase achievement?”
+Leaders respond to a crisis with innovative and out of the box thinking.
 Those innovations exist because disruptive, even radical, transformative, and sometimes uncomfortable questions without easy answers were asked.
-This is especially true in the field of education.
+This talent of innovators is especially true in the field of education.

 We can’t all be one of the 12 greatest innovators of all time, but the outcome of outstanding education is young people who can ask the right questions and truly make a difference.
 Academically smart, globally conscious, problem solvers, innovators and most importantly happy and well rounded young people change the world.
 Not every child will be famous but there are characteristics of successful people that are inspiring to all of us.

 Our greatest gift, in the face of challenges, is to teach children to ask great questions!

 Who asked the greatest questions and became the greatest innovators of all time?

 One of the most significant innovators and inventors in American history, Edison is perhaps best known for inventing the first long-lasting, commercially practical incandescent light bulb.
 He was the father of many other breakthroughs, including the first phonograph and the motion picture camera, and he was influential in developing the first economically viable way of distributing light, heat, and power from a central station.